NBISweden/workshop-reproducible-research/docs/git.md

 git push
 ```

-* Go to Bitbucket and click Downloads, and the Tags.
+* Go to Bitbucket and click Downloads, and then Tags.
 Here users can download a compressed file containing the repository at the versions specified by the tags.
 Alternatively, git users who want to reproduce your analysis with the code used for the publication can clone the Bitbucket repository and then run `git checkout publication`.

 * You can try this in your local clone, run: